Home

 When your body is well-aligned, forces can flow freely from one link to the next along the kinetic chain.
 As a result, movement happens effortlessly and without restriction.

-However, if a link in your kinetic chain is not aligned well, it can lead to injury.
-Either due to a pooling of forces in that area, or redirecting forces into another area not designed to take repetitive loading.
+However, suppose a link in your kinetic chain is not aligned well or strong enough for the task.
+In that case, it can lead to injury, either due to a pooling of forces in that area or redirecting forces into another area not designed to take repetitive loading.
 Both can result in tissue overload and strain.

 Often, this is how plantar fasciitis develops.